Zainab-Omar/post-grad-javascript-projects/README.md

 For your CSS:

-- Establish consistent a consistent theme across your app.
+- Establish a consistent theme across your app.
 CSS is often the last thing students work on during their JavaScript project, but it can also make your app more visually appealing.
 Non-technical visitors to a website may not grasp how complicated the code behind it is, but they can definitely recognize a well-designed website.
 - Make your app responsive.
-Using [media queries][], design your project so it looks good regardless of whichever device it is being view on.
+Using [media queries][], design your project so it looks good regardless of whichever device it is being viewed on.

 [media queries]: https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries

 ## Make Your App Accessible

-Another important addition you should consider for your JavaScript project is accessibility.
+Another vital addition you should consider for your JavaScript project is accessibility.
 The internet is an essential resource for millions of people, but many websites lack accessibility options, making them difficult or impossible to use for many people.

 For more information on web accessibility and why it is important, check out the World Wide Web Consortium's [Introduction to Web Accessibility][access].
-For specific ideas on how you can make your project more accessible, [read through this checklist to help guide you][checklist].
+For specific ideas on how you can make _your project_ more accessible, [read through this checklist to help guide you][checklist].

 [access]: https://www.w3.org/WAI/fundamentals/accessibility-intro/